thorchain/docs/understanding-thorchain/roles/trading.md

 ### Process

 A swap takes place in the BTC/RUNE pool.
 This leaves the pool unbalanced.
-The ratio on THORChain is 20:1 MATIC:RUNE, but is 16:1 on external markets.
+The ratio on THORChain is 20:1 BTC:RUNE, but is 16:1 on external markets.
 This means that RUNE is undervalued on THORChain.

 Traders can now buy cheap RUNE on THORChain and sell it for a profit on external markets.
-To do so, they swap MATIC into the pool and get RUNE out.
+To do so, they swap BTC into the pool and get RUNE out.
 They sell this RUNE on external markets and make a profit.

 The economics of the [swap formula](swapping.md#calculating-swap-output) mean that traders should aim to restore balance to the pool in a single trade.
 Rebalancing should be done incrementally.
 If larger rebalancing trades are attempted, arbitrage may not be profitable for traders.